IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

     range: number | nil = the broadcast range
     prefix: string | nil = change the text that appears inside the brackets at the start of a message.
 Defaults to "AP".
     brackets: string | nil = used around the prefix.
 Must specify a two length string like "[]", "()", "<>", ...
-    bracketColor: string | nil = specifies the color to use for the brackets, must be in the [MOTD code format](https://www.digminecraft.com/lists/color_list_pc.php).
+    bracketsColor: string | nil = specifies the color to use for the brackets, must be in the [MOTD code format](https://www.digminecraft.com/lists/color_list_pc.php).
 }
 ```